 The Clurichaun

-While the Leprechaun is usually 2 or 3 feet tall, the Clurichaunin, at its earliest appearance in myth, was only a couple of inches tall.
-So, it is hard to know for certain if they are one and the same.
+While the Leprechaun is usually 2 or 3 feet tall, the Clurichaunin was only a couple of inches tall at its earliest appearance in myth.
+So, it is hard to know if they are the same.

 In one tale, the Clurichaun tricks a human into drinking a drink he offers him, and as a result, the human is forced to serve the little fellow for seven years.
 The human escapes the ‘contract’ by blessing the Clurichaun, which breaks the spell.

-Another story sees a man leave his house after being unable to tolerate the Clurichaun.
+Another story is about a man leaving his house after being unable to tolerate the Clurichaun.
 Much to his dismay, however, the little fellow follows him into his new home and settles himself in the new wine cellar!

-The modern Leprechaun definitely draws inspiration from the 3 fairies we have discussed above, which makes for an interesting character, to say the least.
+The modern Leprechaun draws inspiration from the three fairies discussed above, making for an interesting character.

 The Banshee in Irish Folklore